-Political correctness is the poison-tipped sword pointed at the armor of the average American asshole, for the asshole is on a great, noble quest, larger than that of humor, cruelty, or domination.
+Political correctness and cancel culture are the poison-tipped swords pointed at the armor of the average American asshole, for the asshole is on a great, noble quest larger than that of humor, cruelty, or domination.
 Assholes stand behind a great bulwark of free speech in order to assert their basic human rights.
-And in the name of freedom, they cast their gaze upon the hurt and horrified sword wielders, and dub them “snowflakes”.
+And in the name of freedom, they cast their gaze upon the hurt and horrified sword wielders and dub them “snowflakes”.
 These great knights of vulgarity are righteous in their endeavor to preserve traditions and fortify the American spirit against the delicate.

 One cannot ever be certain which words, gestures, outfits, or social media posts may be offensive, for offense is entirely the domain of those who perceive it.
 This is a frustrating truth, especially to those of us who write and crack jokes now and then.
 Satire may be taken as truth.
 Parody may be viewed as propaganda.
 Shenanigans may be seen as insults.
 This, friends, is the risk we take in the delicate art of communication.
 If only wishing made it so that I could control the reaction of every eardrum and eyeball so that what I find humorous was laughed at, and that the absurd was recognized universally.

-Since neither the asshole nor the snowflake has control, the ongoing saga of enduring each other’s company must be done with a series of deliberate choices, and a fair acceptance of consequences for those choices.
+Since neither the asshole nor the snowflake has power in this domain, the ongoing saga of enduring each other’s company must be done with a series of deliberate choices, and a fair acceptance of consequences for those choices.

 When the common asshole ventures to make a joke or commit an act that he senses may be reviled by snowflakes, a calculation must be made: What is the price he is willing to pay for the expression?